-- Type subjects (in this case drug approval AND guidelines) into the search box.
+- Type keywords (drug approval AND guidelines) into the search box.

 - Change the display to Abstract to see the library icons.

-- Click on the UHM Libraries-Online icon to bring up the full-text article.
+- Click on the Find It icon to bring up the full-text article.

 This button means that the article is in a print journal at the Health Sciences Library.

 Use this button to locate articles online or in the library and to initiate an Interlibrary Loan (ILL) for articles not available at UH Mānoa libraries.